 Self-regulation refers to a form of governance whereby private actors-particularly corporations and industry stakeholders-establish their own behavioral rules, standards, policies, and enforcement mechanisms without direct governmental intervention.
-Certain legal scholars contend that, due to cyberspace's inherently integrated and transnational nature, traditional jurisdictional and legislative frameworks are ill-suited for regulating the internet and that a distinct regime of governance ought to be recognized for this domain. ^[7]
+Certain legal scholars contend that, due to cyberspace's inherently integrated and transnational nature, traditional jurisdictional and legislative frameworks are ill-suited for regulating the internet and that a distinct regime of governance ought to be recognized for this domain.[7]

 Under this model, specialized companies involved in internet-related activities are tasked with setting norms and imposing necessary restrictions to manage the virtual environment.
-The principal rationale for adopting self-regulation as a governance model for cyberspace lies in its decentralized and global characteristics. ^[8] Moreover, self-
+The principal rationale for adopting self-regulation as a governance model for cyberspace lies in its decentralized and global characteristics.
+[8] Moreover, self-regulation is often regarded as a more straightforward and

-5Augmented reality is a layer of digital artifacts projected spatially through devices such as smartphones, tablets, smart glasses, or contact lenses.
+&lt;sup>5Augmented reality is a layer of digital artifacts projected spatially through devices such as smartphones, tablets, smart glasses, or contact lenses.
 It merges the physical environment with the virtual realm, enhancing the real world with digital details and complementing the user's perception of reality or their physical surroundings.